For any pen, this is the point of action,

 The purpose of the nib is to bring the ink to paper and control the ink’s flow.
 Ink flows when the nib touches the paper and stops when lifted off the paper.
 How does it do that without using a microprocessor?

-I would like to ascertain, the appropriate amount of ink required due to varied absorption strength of the paper and the line width is controlled by the feed.
+I would like to ascertain, the appropriate amount of ink required due to various absorption strength of the paper and the line width is controlled by the feed.

 During my investigations, I found a few myths out there.
 As an ingeneer, those irrationalities make me smile and wonder where they originate from, as an artist, I can fully appreciate their value in solidifying an emotional bond between user and their product.
 From this place, the title of this website originated, Fountain Pen Magic.

 It’s funny, we all call it this way even it has nothing to do with breathing, letting air into the ink reservoir.
 This is how this chapter started.
 And one just never stops learning.
-At the moment I study the feed of Marukin Eyedropper of 1934, which has the air-canal on the top.
-It is the first I have seen, perhaps I will find more during my investigations.
+I completed a study on the feed of Marukin Eyedropper of 1934, which has the air-canal on the top.

 In this case, the breather-hole does what its name says.
 From here onwards, I leave the article unchanged.
-Without saying, I am referring to air-canal below situations.
+Without mentioning, I am referring to air-canal below situations.

 Beside of this, and in cases where nibs are combined with feeds having their air-canals below, the hole’s (other) primary function is to determine the end of the slit and hide inaccuracies during the slitting process.
 Furthermore, it reduces the stress at this point through distributing the forces across a larger area.